kubernetes/minikube/site/content/en/docs/contrib/releasing/iso.md

 * For `ISO_BUCKET`, type in `minikube/iso`
 * Click *Build*

-The build will take roughly 50 minutes.
+The build will take roughly 50 minutes and will automatically create a PR with the changes.